 - i.
 The technical feasibility of completing the intangible asset so that the asset will be available for use or sale; - ii.
 Intention to complete and its ability and intention to use or sell the asset; - iii.
 How the asset will generate future economic benefits; - iv.
 The availability of resources to complete the asset; and - v.
-The ability to measure reliably the expenditure during development. - e.
-Determination of constructive obligation arising from cryptocurrency transactions The Group determined that a constructive obligation exists based on the terms of the agreements and the general expectations of the counterparties.
+The ability to measure reliably the expenditure during development.

+e.
+Determination of constructive obligation arising from cryptocurrency transactions general expectations of the counterparties.